SpecCRA/vlads_data_project/README.md

 # Update (12-16-20)
 * Automation script done for everything except rotations data

-# Update (12-10-20)
-* Began building Python automation script
-* Forgot to create 0-0 rows for parts that do not show up with league averages

-# Update (11-24-20)

-* Fixed shots formatting
-    * rearranged separate FGM and FGA columns into FGM-FGA
-    * reformatted shot percentages to XX%
-    * added difference from league average to each team shots file

-* Finished script to get required shot chart data
-    * team shots per zone
-    * shots made and attempted per zone
-    * shot percentage per zone formatted in XX.X%

 # Scraper outputs
 The scraper will work game by game and will only save the **most recent game**.